NREL/Wattile/tests/fixtures/README.md

   - `active`: *boolean*

-      specify whether or not to use rolling window statistics
+      Option for adding (or not adding) statistics-based features.
+Currently supporting rolling window statistics of minimum, maximum, and mean.

   - `window_width`: *pandas timedelta*

-      specifies the number of minutes to use for the window.
+      Specifies the width (e.g., `15min`) of the rolling window.
+Enabled only when `active` is `True`.

 - `feat_timelag`: *dict*